sympatovit/condenser/readme.md

 `-update` will install/update apps for each server defined in _servers.json_

-**Note:** When adding a Steam account to _secrets.json_, the first update triggers a [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) e-mail.
+**Note:** When adding a Steam account to _secrets.json_, the first update triggers [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519).
-You must enter the code contained in that e-mail when prompted.
+You will receive an email with a code that you must enter when prompted.

 `-launch` will start all servers defined in _servers.json_